Salmonella Testing

 Precision Salmonella Testing & Food Safety

-In the food industry, reliable Salmonella testing is a non-negotiable aspect of Quality Assurance and regulatory compliance.
+In the food industry, reliable Salmonella Testing is a non-negotiable aspect of Quality Assurance and regulatory compliance.
 Salmonella is a zero-tolerance foodborne pathogen.
 Whether you are producing Ready-to-Eat (RTE) meals, processing raw ingredients, or managing an environmental monitoring program, the risk of contamination must be managed with precision.
-AGT Labs provides rigorous microbiological analysis designed to meet FSMA and GFSI requirements.
+AGT Labs provides rigorous microbiological analysis under ISO/IEC 17025:2017 and FDA LAAF accreditation to meet FSMA and GFSI requirements.

 Objectives of Salmonella Testing